 Winfr C: E: /regular /n “\Program Files\”.
 Where the folder name Program Files is enclosed in quotation marks as a rule for names with spaces.

 - Search for a specific file – If you remember the exact name of the file you want to recover, you can follow this format to find it:

 - Search for a specific file type – If you don’t remember the name of the file, you can search only for a certain file type.
 For instance, if you want to search only for MS Word documents, you can use the following command:

 If you want to recover more than just one file type, you can add as many of them as you wish.
 For instance, here’s how you can scan for both Word and PDF files:

-Say you remember only a part of the file name, but want to narrow down your search to save time.
+- Search file with a specific text string – Say you remember only a part of the file name but want to narrow down your search to save time.
 For instance, you know that the file name has the word “client”.
 Regardless of where the text string is in the file name, you can do so using the following command:

 Once the scan completes, go to the destination folder path.
 You’ll find a folder with a name that starts with the word “Recovery” and that’s where you’ll find the recovered files.